 Prior to the meeting, Jeff and Susan were provided a digital questionnaire that gathered their personal and financial information.
 The team prepared the necessary paperwork to set up the needed investment accounts (such as IRA, Roth IRA, brokerage accounts, trusts, etc.) at the desired custodian (Schwab or Fidelity) and explained the transition process, which made it seamless and easy.

 The FSWA team laid out a clear time frame for the accounts to transfer.
 They reviewed the digital tools they use for secure document sharing & storage and the online portals Jeff and Susan will access to review their investment account performance and financial plans.
 Jeff and Susan were impressed with the technology Financial Synergies provides to their clients.
 While they were able to meet in-person, it was clear to Jeff and Susan that FSWA has the capabilities to work with clients regardless of where they live.

 Financial Synergies offers multiple client portals for investment management and financial planning.

 STEP 3 – FINANCIAL PLAN

-Jeff and Susan next met with the Financial Synergies advisor team for a detailed fact-finding meeting.
+Jeff and Susan next met with the FSWA team for a detailed fact-finding meeting.
 The advisors explained how they like to do a “deep dive” into all aspects of their financial lives.
 While Financial Synergies will eventually manage a majority of their investment accounts, there are other important factors that need to be incorporated into the plan.
-During the conversation, the FSWA team learned the following regarding Jeff and Susan’s current financial situation:
+During the conversation, the FSWA team learned the following with regard to Jeff and Susan’s current financial situation: